Survivor (British TV series): I'm a Celebrity ... lawsuit

-After Survivor was axed by ITV, the network began broadcasting I'm a Celebrity...Get Me Out of Here!, the format of which had many similarities to Survivor, and which received better ratings in August 2002.
+Before it was officially confirmed that Survivor had been axed by ITV, the network began broadcasting I'm a Celebrity...Get Me Out of Here!, the format of which had many similarities to Survivor, and which received better ratings in August 2002.
 The show's similarity in content to Survivor led many viewers to believe that the shows had some licensing agreement, however this was not the case.
 The production company behind Survivor attempted to take legal action, but this was later dropped.
 Legal action was also sought by CBS to prevent broadcast of a planned American version in the US, however the court ruled against, stating that "Celebrity is different enough from Survivor that CBS would have difficulty prevailing in its underlying copyright infringement suit."

 2023 revival

 Following the Banijay Group's acquisition of Castaway Productions, who own the Survivor format, it was said in 2017 that the company were looking to revive Survivor in the UK.
 Banijay's CEO Peter Langenberg spoke to Broadcast about the potential return, stating that RDF, the largest British production company within Banijay, is attempting to rekindle interest in the format amongst broadcasters.
 He explained: "Having hands on the format means we can polish it and come up with Survivor 2.0, because it needs a refresh".

 Reports began circulating again in 2022 that the series would be revived, this time with BBC One said to be the potential new home of the series.
 Broadcast reported that the revival deal for Survivor is "on the brink", and that if the deal is finalised, the third series of the programme will be filmed in 2023 with thirteen episodes.
 Digital Spy's Daniel Kilkelly put forward his hopes for a revival of the programme.
 He felt that the key reasons for the series' initial failure lay with having a pre-recorded format which meant that viewers had no say into the events of the series.
 However, Kilkelly opined that the success of The Apprentice and The Great British Bake Off, both of which use pre-recorded formats, suggested that the British audience would now be ready to support a Survivor format.
 In September 2022, it was confirmed that Remarkable Entertainment (a subsidiary of Banijay) would produce a new series and would air on BBC One in 2023 consisting of 16 episodes.
 Contestant applications opened on 24 November.
 With the announcement of the application process, the prize of £100,000 was revealed.
 On 17 February 2023, Joel Dommett was confirmed as host of the revival.